ryuandrew/Team-Profile-Generator/README.md

 ## Usage

 ```
-To use the Team Profile generator, run the command 'node.js' in terminal and answer all the questions.
+To use the Team Profile generator, run the command 'node index.js' in terminal and answer all the questions.
 After answering the prompts and selecting quit, a new HTML file will be generated under the output folder.
 ```